The 10 Best Cordless Soldering Irons

 video play icon

 This wiki has been updated 19 times since it was first published in January of 2019.
 If your electronics work requires maneuverability, one of these cordless soldering irons will give you the capability of working with no wires to get in the way.
 We've included both battery-powered and butane options to allow for personal preferences on fuel type, along with models suitable for hobbyists and professionals.
 Always follow all the manufacturer's safety instructions.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. UY Chan TS80P